uwsampa/grappa/doc/debugging.md

 -------------------------------------------------------------------------------

 * Grappa has a bunch of statistics that can be dumped (`Grappa::Metrics::merge_and_print()`), use these to find out basic coarse-grained information.
 You can also easily add your own using `GRAPPA_DEFINE_METRIC()`.
 * Grappa also supports collecting traces of the statistics over time using VampirTrace.
 These can be visualized in Vampir.
-Build with `VAMPIR_TRACE=1` and `GOOGLE_SAMPLED=1`.
+See the next section for how to enable tracing.

 Tracing
 -------------------------------------------------------------------------------